-Section 1.2 What is the Evidence of Coverage booklet about?
+Section 1.2 What is the Evidence of Coverage document about?

-This Evidence of Coverage booklet tells you how to get your Medicare medical care and prescription drugs covered through our plan.
-This booklet explains your rights and responsibilities, what is covered, and what you pay as a member of the plan.
+This Evidence of Coverage document tells you how to get your medical care and prescription drugs.
+It explains your rights and responsibilities, what is covered, what you pay as a member of the plan, and how to file a complaint if you are not satisfied with a decision or treatment.

-The word "coverage" and "covered services" refers to the medical care and services and the prescription drugs available to you as a member of Wellcare No Premium Medicare (HMO).
+The words "coverage" and "covered services" refer to the medical care and services and the prescription drugs available to you as a member of Wellcare No Premium (HMO).

 It's important for you to learn what the plan's rules are and what services are available to you.
-We encourage you to set aside some time to look through this Evidence of Coverage booklet.
+We encourage you to set aside some time to look through this Evidence of Coverage document.

-If you are confused or concerned or just have a question, please contact our plan's Member Services (phone numbers are printed on the back cover of this booklet).
+If you are confused, concerned, or just have a question, please contact Member Services.